ColstonBod-oy/weird-java-kotlin-notes/README.md

 <!-- COMPARE WRAPPER TYPES -->
 ## Compare Wrapper Types

-The information I used for these examples can be found on [Stack Overflow](https://stackoverflow.com/questions/4428774/why-java-does-not-see-that-integers-are-equal), which shows why the ```Integer``` objects are not equal.
+&emsp;&emsp;The information I used for these examples can be found on [Stack Overflow](https://stackoverflow.com/questions/4428774/why-java-does-not-see-that-integers-are-equal), which shows why the ```Integer``` objects are not equal.

 ### 4a-J Example